frone/docker-hadoop-spark/README.md

   hiveserver2
 ```

-Maybe a little check that something is listening on port 10000 now
+~~Maybe a little check that something is listening on port 10000 now~~

 ```
   netstat -anp | grep 10000
 tcp        0      0 0.0.0.0:10000           0.0.0.0:*               LISTEN      446/java

 ```

+hiveserver2 command has been added into docker-compose.yml

 Okay.
 Beeline is the command line interface with Hive.
 Let's connect to hiveserver2 now.

 ```
   beeline

-  !connect jdbc:hive2://127.0.0.1:10000 scott tiger
+  !connect jdbc:hive2://hive-server:10000 scott tiger
 ```

 Didn't expect to encounter scott/tiger again after my Oracle days.
 But there you have it.
 Definitely not a good idea to keep that user on production.